MetabolomicsHK/assayR/README.md

 ## mzR from source

+mzR binaries are available for Windows 64/32 and Mac OS X 10.11 (El Capitan).

+But not for linux, BSD or anything else.

-If you are installing on linux/unix (or mac darwin) you might need to install netcdf and libnetcdf-dev packages to get mzR to install properly.
+If you are installing on linux/BSD. you'll need to install libnetcdf-dev to get mzR to compile.
-You may also need to use an older gcc to build mzR.
+You'll also need to use an older gcc to compile mzR and its dependencies.
 On Ubuntu (and similar) you can do the following:

     sudo apt install libnetcdf-dev
-    sudo apt install gcc-4.8 g++-4.8
+    sudo apt install gcc-4.9 g++-4.8
     mkdir ~/.R
-    echo CC=gcc-4.8 >> ~/.R/Makevars
+    echo CC=gcc-4.9 >> ~/.R/Makevars
-    echo CXX=g++-4.8 >> ~/.R/Makevars
+    echo CXX=g++-4.9 >> ~/.R/Makevars

-then (re)start R and try installing mzR again.
+then (re)start R and try installing mzR (again).

 ## Summary of use